If you have ever worked with me, you’ve probably heard my philosophy:

 Train and develop them.

-An added benefit is that you are improving your employees’ skills, which translates to higher quality work.
+You are improving your employees’ skills, which translates to higher quality work.

 It cannot be said enough that an agency’s greatest asset is its people.
 Put your energy into your people, and you will see your company prosper.